 It is the right of every conscript to be able to serve and train in an environment where equality and non-discrimination are respected.
-In a well-functioning conscript service, men and women, different contingents, people of different origins and with differing personal characteristics, all have an equal opportunity to make choices, increase their knowledge and skills in military service, and be rewarded.
+In a well-functioning conscript service, men and women, different contingents, people of different origins and with differing personal characteristics, all have an equal opportunity to make choices, increase their knowledge and skills in military service, and be awarded.

-It is the duty of every conscript to build and maintain a working culture which respects equality and non-discrimination and ensure that no one is treated unfairly.
-The Defence Forces working culture and being a soldier also include good behaviour.
-Harassment, bullying and hazing are not tolerated.
-Anyone doing his/her military service has to make sure that he/she behaves appropriately.
+It is the duty of every conscript to build and maintain a working culture which respects equality and non-discrimination and ensure that no one is placed in a situation where he is treated unfairly.
+A smart soldier does not resort to discrimination.
+The Defence Forces working culture and being a soldier presuppose good behaviour.
+Discrimination and inappropriate behaviour are not tolerated in the Finnish Defence Forces.
+Anyone doing his/ her military service has to make sure that he/she behaves appropriately.
 Superiors carry particular responsibility for the operating procedures and atmosphere within their unit.
-If a superior becomes aware of inappropriate behaviour directed at his/her subordinates, it is his/her duty to intervene.
+If discrimination or derogatory behaviour directed at his/her subordinates is brought to the superior's attention, it is his/her duty to intervene.
 It is the company commander's duty to ensure that all of the conscripts in his/her unit know what to do in a situation where someone is treated inappropriately.
 You can find more information on procedures in case of harassment, bullying and hazing in the Soldier's Guide, on company notice boards and in barracks information folders.

-Questions on day-to-day garrison life?
+Questions about day-to-day garrison life?

-Join your brigade-level unit's Facebook group.
-There you will find information on everyday life in the military and useful tips for entering and carrying out your military service.
-The Facebook groups are maintained by the previous contingent's conscripts, the so-called Some (Social Media) Agents.
+Join your brigade-level unit contingent's Facebook or Instagram group.
+There you will find information about everyday life in the military and useful tips for starting and getting through your military service.
+The groups are maintained by the previous contingent's conscripts, the so-called Some (Social Media) Agents.
 You can also use Facebook's private message function to ask them about things you may be wondering about.
 You can find the links to the groups in the recruit information bulletin you get before starting your service.
 Come and find out about everyday life in the garrison and your fellow soldiers through Facebook!